In addition to simple filter expressions, Seq provides an SQL syntax for more advanced queries. SQL queries in Seq permit:

 This produces a rowset:

-In all queries, when SQL syntax is used, Seq requires that a time range is specified.
+In all queries, when SQL syntax is used, Seq requires that a time range is specified using the date range picker in the Seq web interface.
 By default the last 24 hours will be included; use the calendar drop down to change the time range and refresh the query.

 Tabular queries are great for exporting comma-separated text files from Seq.
 Use the drop-down beside the refresh button to download results in CSV format.